 After Hurricane Katrina the New Orleans community was tasked with restoring and preserving various cultural and parading traditions.
-As my college professors lectured about post Katrina New Orleans, I was taking a trip down memory lane, reflecting on my teen years as a majorette, marching in Mardi Gras parades, making my debut, getting crowned school queen and my childhood in Treme, a hub of cultural and performance arts.
-Katrina devastated New Orleans, forced New Orleans to reclaim itself, forced New Orleans to rebirth itself.
+As my college professors lectured about post Katrina New Orleans, I was tripping down memory lane, reflecting on my teen years as a majorette, marching in Mardi Gras parades, making my debut, getting crowned school queen and my childhood in Treme, a hub of cultural and performance arts.
+Katrina devastated New Orleans.
+Katrina forced New Orleans to reclaim itself .
+Katrina forced New Orleans to rebirth itself.
 As a college student and research scholar, I returned home to New Orleans to document the journey.

 I am a freelance photojournalist, a Getty Images contributor and an artist.
-My inspiration is humanity, my passion is capturing social, cultural, political and historical events that convey the spirit of the times and contributes to a larger narrative.
+My inspiration is humanity.
+My passion is capturing social, cultural, political and historical events that convey the spirit of the times.

 "The subject matter is so much more important than the photographer."